 What does this innovation mean for a patient?

-A tooth-colored restoration means no more silver fillings discoloring smiles.
+Metal free restorations that won’t discolor smiles or subject our patients to the risk of an allergic response to any metal alloy.
 The restoration is natural-looking, compatible with tissue in the mouth, anti-abrasive and plaque-resistant.
 By utilizing this techonolgy we no longer need to create temporaries or take impressions and send them to a lab.
 Because of this, the traditional second visit has been eliminated.
-The CEREC has over a decade of clinical research and documentation to support the technology.
+The CEREC has over 3 decades of clinical research and documentation to support the technology.
 The restorations have been proven precise, safe and effective.

 How can I find out if this is an option for me?